 Applying to the Program

-Interested high school students should contact their high school counselor to discuss the Early to College program.
-Students should also contact the Office of Admission at Penn State Mont Alto, 717-749-6130, or firstname.lastname@example.org for an Early to College application packet.
+Interested high school students should contact BOTH their high school counselor and the Penn State Mont Alto Office of Admission at 717-749-6130, or email@example.com for an Early to College application packet.
 Complete credentials to support the application process include the following:

 - a current, official high school transcript

 - SAT/ACT or PSAT scores

 - a statement from a teacher, counselor, or principal in support of the student's enrollment at Penn State

 Students will receive notification of the admission decision, along with instructions for placement testing, advising, and course scheduling.

 Depending on the class, students may be required to take placement tests in English, math, or chemistry.
 Students may enroll in any class offered by a Penn State campus, as long as the student has met all the prerequisite courses and successfully completed the required placement tests, and provided space is available.